chjiao/VirBin/README.md

 cd VirBin
 python VirBin.py -contig data/hiv5_contigs.fa -align data/hiv5_contigs_align.blastn -vcf data/hiv5_contig_align_0.9.vcf  -ref data/hiv5_ref_align.blastn
 ```
-If everything is good, you will see this information on your terminal
+If everything is good, you will see the information below on your terminal
 ```
 number of cluter: 5
 length of the windows: 143
 length of the groups duplicate windows: 68
 Iteration: 4
 ```
-After running the commands above, there are four files output from the VirBin: contigs_windows.txt, windows_all.txt, preprocessed.blastn, EM_clusters.txt.
+After running the commands above, there are four output files: contigs_windows.txt, windows_all.txt, preprocessed.blastn, EM_clusters.txt.
 The information of each windows is stored in contigs_windows.txt and windows_all.txt.
 The information of the final clusters is stored in EM_clusters.txt.

 # The whole pipeline
 ## Dependencies